tc39/proposal-bind-operator/README.md

 This proposal introduces a new operator `::` which performs function binding and method extraction.

+It is a more detailed description of the [bind operator strawman](http://wiki.ecmascript.org/doku.php?id=strawman:bind_operator).

 ### Examples ###

 Using an iterator library implemented as a module of "virtual methods":